The Return of Monte Cristo (1946 film): Production

 Edward Small made the film in collaboration with Columbia Studios, using an old commitment he had with Louis Hayward.
 Hayward was paid $35,000.

 Reception

 Reviews were positive.
 Edward Small announced plans to star Louis Hayward in The Treasure of Monte Cristo but no film resulted.
-There were films called The Treasure of Monte Cristo released in 1949 and 1961 but not from Small.
+Two identically named films, The Treasure of Monte Cristo (1949) and The Treasure of Monte Cristo (1961), followed, however, Small was not involved in their production.